 - mini OREO cookies

-- Mix together the oreo crumbs and cream cheese with a hand mixer.
-If it isn’t coming together, get your hands in there and mix it up.
+- In a large bowl, mix together the cookie crumbs and cream cheese with an electric mixer.
+If it isn't coming together, get your hands in there and mix it up.

-- Use a small cookie scoop to scoop out the dough.
-Then roll into a ball with your hands and place onto the pan.
-Freeze for 10-15 minutes or until slightly firm.
+- Using a small cookie scoop, portion the mixture onto the baking sheet.
+Roll into a ball with your hands.
+Freeze 10 to 15 minutes, or until slightly firm.
 You don't want them too cold.

-- Melt the white chocolate and stir until smooth.
-Then use a fork to dip the oreo balls into the chocolate.
-Tap on the edge of the bowl to get the smooth finish.
-Use a toothpick to help slide the ball onto the pan.
-Allow to harden.
+- Use a fork to dip the Oreo balls into the chocolate.
+Tap on the edge of the bowl to get the smooth finish and let any excess chocolate drip off.
+Use a toothpick to help slide the ball back onto the baking sheet.
+Let harden completely.

-- For the eyes, poke a small hole in the corner of a sandwich bag using a clean toothpick.
-Put a small amount of black decorator icing in the bag.
+- For the eyes and mouth, poke a small hole in the corner of a zip-top bag using a clean toothpick.
+Add the decorator icing.
 Pipe 2 small dots for the snowman’s eyes.
 Pipe 5 small dots for the snowman’s mouth.

 - For the nose, dip the very end of an orange sprinkle in the melted white chocolate and hold it in place, about 20 seconds.
 You can also do this step using orange decorator icing and a sandwich bag to pipe it.

-- For the hat, put a small amount of melted white chocolate on the bottom side of a mini oreo.
-Place it on top of the snowman’s head and hold it in place for about 20 seconds, until it is secured.
+- For the hat, put a small amount of melted white chocolate on the bottom side of a mini Oreo.
+Place it on top of the snowman’s head and hold it in place about 20 seconds, until it is secured.